nkstriker007/Cycle-Management-System/README.md

 ## Uses of the App

-- **View Cycling Routes**: Track your location and navigate easily using Google Maps.
+- **View Cycling Routes**:
+  - Track your location and navigate easily using Google Maps.

+- **SOS Feature**:
-- **SOS Feature**: Stay safe during your cycling trips with the SOS feature, which allows you to quickly send alerts to emergency contacts.
-This is mainly useful for people who are riding cycles in mountainous areas and rough terrains for their safety.
+  - Stay safe during your cycling trips with the SOS feature, which allows you to quickly send alerts to emergency contacts.
+  - This is mainly useful for people who are riding cycles in mountainous areas and rough terrains for their safety.

+- **Parental Monitoring**:
-- **Parental Monitoring**: Parents can monitor their children and know where they are for safety purposes.
+  - Parents can monitor their children and know where they are for safety purposes.

-- **Participate in Cycling Contests**: Track your progress, compete with others, and view leaderboard rankings.
+- **Participate in Cycling Contests**:
+  - Track your progress, compete with others, and view leaderboard rankings.

+- **Unique Features**:
-- **Unique Features**: Include any other unique features of your cycle management system, such as custom route planning or group ride coordination.
+  - Include any other unique features of your cycle management system, such as custom route planning or group ride coordination.

-## Usage

-- **User Registration/Login**: Users can register and log in to the app using their email or social media accounts.
-- **Finding Cycling Routes**: Use the app to find cycling routes based on your location and preferences.
-- **Contest Participation**: Participate in contests, track your progress, and view leaderboard rankings.
-- **SOS Feature**: In case of emergency, use the SOS feature to alert emergency contacts.

 ## Future Development Scope